jerry-le/computer-vision/README.md

 # Computer vision - Python implementation

-In this project, I've implemented some basic concept in Image Processing and Computer Vision (almost machine learning)
+In this project, I've implemented some basic concepts in Image Processing and Computer Vision

 ## Basic concepts